poizen18/Python/turing/README.md

 ## How it works:
 This script will connect to your IRC server (localhost by default) and respond to various prompts:
-- Typing ++ in IRC will give karma to an item (e.g. Karmabot++)
+- Typing ++ in IRC will give karma to an item (e.g. Turing++)
-- Typing -- in IRC will take karma away from an item (e.g. Karmabot--)
+- Typing -- in IRC will take karma away from an item (e.g. Turing--)
-- Typing !rank and then an item will let you know how much karma it has (e.g. !rank Karmabot)
+- Typing !rank and then an item will let you know how much karma it has (e.g. !rank Turing)
 - Typing !top will list the top 5 items by karma
 - Typing !bottom will list the bottom 5 items by karma
 - Typing !weather City,State will provide weather info (e.g. !weather Bend,OR)